docker/docs/datacenter/dtr/2.1/guides/high-availability/backups-and-disaster-recovery.md

 * `--ucp-url` is the address of UCP,
 * `--ucp-insecure-tls` is to trust the UCP TLS certificate,
 * `--ucp-username`, and `--ucp-password` are the credentials of a UCP administrator,
-* `--dtr-load-balancer` is the domain name or ip where DTR can be reached.
+* `--dtr-external-url` is the domain name or ip where DTR can be reached.

 ## Where to go next